-- The Town's geography has and will continue to contribute to agricultural economic growth and development, given its proximity to Interstate 90/39 and the City of Janesville.
-Given its geography, the Town should promote and encourage new economic development opportunities that focus on agri-business/industry type land uses. - The Town currently has a diverse agricultural base.
+- The Town's geography has and will continue to contribute to agricultural economic growth and development, given its proximity to Interstate 90/39.
+Given its geography, the Town should promote and encourage new economic development opportunities that focus on agribusiness/industry type land uses. - The Town currently has a diverse agricultural base.
 The Town should continue to explore methods to diversify its agricultural business/industry base. - The Town's population trends and projections indicate steady, if slight downturn toward 2035.
-Population trends and projections for neighboring communities such as the City of Janesville exhibit high growth rates.
+Population trends and projections for neighboring communities such as the Cities of Janesville and Milton exhibit relatively high growth rates.
 Increasing population in the adjoining communities will similarly increase the size and diversity of the Town's work force. - Approximately 70% of the Town's population, eligible to be in the work force, has historically been employed, slightly decreasing over the past 20 years.
-The Town's unemployment rate has dropped dramatically over the past 20 years, indicating an increasingly stable work force.
+The Town's unemployment rate has dropped over the past 20 years, indicating an increasingly stable work force.
 However, recent regional trends, including the closing of the General Motors plant in the City of Janesville, and other dependent industries in the area, may have an immediate, short-term effect of increasing the Town's unemployment rate. - The Town's median household income has historically been in the upper tier in comparison to other relevant communities, as has its historical income increase.
 These trends indicate an increasingly affluent agricultural community; a major factor in attracting and retaining agricultural related businesses. - The Town's existing distribution of household incomes is fairly balanced, supported by a strong agricultural base indicates a stable work force with adequate employment opportunities. - The majority of the Town's employed work force has historically been in the Manufacturing and/or Services industry.
 However, given recent regional trends, including the recent closing of the General Motors plant in the City of Janesville, and other dependent industries in the area, it is likely that the segment of the Town's employed work force in the Services industry will continue to increase, while that segment in the Manufacturing industry will decrease. - The vast majority of the Town's employed work force commutes utilizing a Car, Truck, or Van Singularly Occupied.
-Being immediately adjacent to the City of Janesville, and its numerous employment opportunities this trend is likely to continue, and will have various implications for the location of new agri-business/industry in the Town.
-The Town will likely influence this trend through its future land use planning. - There is a minimum critical amount of contiguous acreage of open land required for efficient agricultural production as well as some degree of isolation.
-The Town should continue to preserve these productive agricultural lands by strictly adhering to the Town Zoning Ordinance and Development Plan. - The Rock County Economic Development Program provides various services vital in ensuring adequate agricultural economic development opportunities for the Town and its residents.
+Being near the City of Janesville, and its numerous employment opportunities this trend is likely to continue, and will have various implications for the location of new agri-business/industry in the Town.
+The Town will likely influence this trend through its future land use planning. - The Rock County Economic Development Program provides various services vital in ensuring adequate agricultural economic development opportunities for the Town and its residents.
 The Town should maintain and expand relationships with the Rock County Program.